 - To aid permanent vegetated stabilization of slopes 2H:1V or greater and with more than 10 feet of vertical relief. - For drainage ditches and swales (highly recommended).
 Using netting or blankets in drainage ditches and swales can protect bare soil from channelized runoff until vegetation is established.
 Nets and blankets can also capture a large amount of sediment due to their open, porous structure.
 Nets and blankets can permanently stabilize channels and may provide a cost-effective, environmentally preferable alternative to riprap.
-100 percent synthetic blankets manufactured for use in ditches can be easily reused as temporary ditch liners.

-Disadvantages of blankets include:
+Disadvantages of nets and blankets include:

-- Surface preparation required - On slopes steeper than 2.5:1, blanket installers may need to be roped and harnessed for safety - They cost at least \$4,000 to 6,000 per acre installed.
+- Surface preparation required - On slopes steeper than 2.5:1, blanket installers may need to be roped and harnessed for safety - They cost at least \$4,000 to \$6,000 per acre installed.

-Advantages of blankets include:
+Advantages of nets and blankets include:

-- Can be installed without mobilizing special equipment - Can be installed by anyone with minimal training - Can be installed in stages or phases as the project progresses - Seed and fertilizer can be hand-placed by the installers as they progress down the slope
+- Can be installed without mobilizing special equipment - Can be installed by anyone with minimal training - Can be installed in stages or phases as the project progresses

-• Can be installed in any weather
+- Seed and fertilizer can be hand-placed by the installers as they progress down the slope - Can be installed in any weather.
 There are numerous types of blankets that can be designed with various parameters in mind.
-Those parameters include: fiber blend, mesh strength, longevity, biodegradability, cost, and availability.
+Those parameters include fiber blend, mesh strength, longevity, biodegradability, cost, and availability.

-See Error!
-Reference source not found. and Error!
-Reference source not found. (and WSDOT Standard Plans) for typical orientation and installation of blankets used in channels and as slope protection.
-Note: these are typical only; all blankets must be installed using manufacturer's installation instructions.

-Installation is critical to the effectiveness of these products.
+- See Figure II- 3.2 and Figure II 3.3 for typical orientation and installation of blankets used in channels and as slope protection.
+Note: these are typical only; all nets and blankets must be installed using manufacturer's installation instructions. - Installation is critical to the effectiveness of these products.
 If good ground contact is not achieved, runoff can concentrate under the product, resulting in significant erosion.

-- Installing Blankets on Slopes: - 1.
+Installation of nets and blankets on slopes: - 1.
 Complete final grade and track walk up and down the slope. - 2.
 Install hydromulch with seed and fertilizer. - 3.
-Dig a small trench, approximately 12 inches wide by 6 inches deep along the top of the slope. - 4.
-Install the leading edge of the blanket into the small trench and staple approximately every 18 inches.
-Staples are metal, "U"-shaped, and a minimum of 6 inches long.
+Dig a small trench, approximately 12 inches wide by 6 inches deep along the top of the slope. - Install the leading edge of the net/blanket into the small trench and staple approximately every 18 inches.
+Staples are metal, "U" -shaped, and a minimum of 6 inches long.
 Longer staples are used in sandy soils.
 Biodegradable stakes are available. - 5.
-Roll the blanket slowly down the slope as installer walks backwards.
-The blanket rests against the installer's legs.
+Roll the net/blanket slowly down the slope as installer walks backwards.
+The net/blanket rests against the installer's legs.
 Staples are installed as the blanket is unrolled.
-It is critical that the proper staple pattern is used for the blanket being installed.
-Do not allow the blanket to roll down the slope on its own as this stretches the blanket making it impossible to maintain soil contact.
-In addition, do not walk on the blanket after it is in place.
+It is critical that the proper staple pattern is used for the net/blanket being installed.
+Do not allow the net/blanket to roll down the slope on its own as this stretches the net/blanket making it impossible to maintain soil contact.
+In addition, do not walk on the net/blanket after it is in place. - 6.
+If the net/blanket is not long enough to cover the entire slope length, the trailing edge of the upper blanket shall overlap the leading edge of the lower blanket and be stapled.
+On steeper slopes, install this overlap in a small trench, staple it, and cover it with soil. - A wide variety of products is available.
+Therefore, it is critical that the design engineer consults the manufacturer's information and that a site visit takes place in order to ensure that the product specified is appropriate.
+Information is also available in WSDOT's Standard Specifications for Road, Bridge, and Municipal Construction Division 8-01 and Division 9-14 (WSDOT, 2016).